Login Menu

 11/01/2024

-Most home insurance policies include cover for water damage as standard, but from an insurer’s perspective there are different types of water damage and they aren’t all treated the same.
-With some home insurance policies this could mean that your level of cover for some specific events isn’t quite as robust as you might think – leaving you with an expensive surprise.
+Most home insurance policies include cover for water damage as standard, but insurers treat different types of water damage differently.
+With some policies, your level of cover for specific events may not be as robust as you expect.

 With that in mind, let’s take a look at what the main differences you should bear in mind when you’re comparing home insurance policies.